 Breast Implant Replacement Procedure Description

-Breast implant replacement is performed on an outpatient basis in Philadelphia.
+Breast implant replacement is performed on an outpatient basis in the Philadelphia area.
 General anesthesia is usually administered.
 During your procedure, a tiny incision is made around the breast and your existing implant is removed along with surrounding scar tissue.
 Your new breast implant is then inserted and the incision is closed.
 Dr. Brandow can discuss the specifics of your breast implant revision surgery in more detail during your consultation.

 Recuperation and Healing After Replacement of Breast Implants in Philadelphia

 The exact timeframes of recovery will vary from patient to patient.
 However, you can expect some bruising and swelling to occur in subsequent weeks.
 Patients are given an elastic bra that holds the breasts in the correct position to ensure optimal healing.
 Sutures are usually removed within 7-12 days.
 You can resume light activities as tolerated.
 Moving or sliding your breast implants within the breast pockets during your recovery can reduce the chance of wrinkling.

 Other Options to Enhance Breast Implant Correction in Philadelphia

 Breast implant revision can also be combined with breast lift surgery to further improve the appearance of your breasts.
 During a breast lift, sagging breast skin is lifted and tightened for a firmer-look.
 Your nipples and areolas can also be repositioned and reshaped during this procedure for natural-looking results.

 Insurance Guidelines for Breast Implant Revision in Philadelphia